winrey/front-lock/README.md

 # front-locker
-An userful locker for frontend.
+An userful locker🔐 for frontend.

+## Usage

 ## todo
 * [x] Trans to Typescript